Fakta

 Om studiet

-The Faculty of Humanities, Social Sciences and Education, and the Faculty of Law, in cooperation with the Centre for Sami Studies, offer a two-year full-time master's programme in Indigenous Studies (MIS).
-The programme is multidisciplinary within social sciences, humanities and law, and based on research conducted at UiT The Arctic University of Norway regarding the Sami and other Indigenous peoples.
-The thematic focus of the master's programme is the emergence of the international indigenous movement, the historical experiences and contemporary context that Indigenous peoples experience across the globe.
+The Centre for Sami Studies offers a two-year full-time master's programme in Indigenous Studies (MIS).
+The programme is multidisciplinary within social sciences and humanities, and rootet in research conducted at UiT regarding the Sami and other Indigenous peoples.
+The thematic focus of the programme is the historical and contemporary experiences that Indigenous peoples have faced across the globe, and the development of the international Indigenous movement.

-During the two years of studies, students take courses totalling 120 ECTS.
-Seven mandatory courses are designed to give a broad base, from which the individual student may choose a relevant topic for the master's thesis.
-The thesis work is supervised by a faculty member from the Sami Centre and the cooperating units.
-Topics are chosen in cooperation with the appointed advisor.
+The thesis work is supervised by a faculty member from the Sami Centre and the other units.
+Topics are chosen in cooperation with the program coordinator.
 It is customary to conduct data collection for the master's thesis at the end of the second semester.

 Opptaksinformasjon

-Admission to the Master's programme in Indigenous Studies requires a bachelor's degree (180 ECTS), or an equivalent qualification, with a minimum of 80 ECTS within social sciences, humanities, education or the social practice of law.
+Bachelor's degree (180 ECTS), or an equivalent qualification, with a minimum of 80 ECTS within social sciences, humanities, education or the social practice of law.
 Applicants must have a minimum grade average comparable to a Norwegian C (2,5) in the ECTS scale.

 Specific academic requirements:

 A special interest in Indigenous issues is a precondition.
+Experience from work related to Indigenous peoples and/ or studies will be an advantage.

-letters are not required.
+Please note that recommendation letters are not required.

 Applicants with education from non-Nordic countries must document English language proficiency.
 You will find more information of English language requirements on our admissions pages.